-I was privileged to see a private sneak preview the third installment of the Mission Impossible franchise, and what is arguably the first blockbuster popcorn movie of the summer of 2006.
+I was privileged to see a private sneak preview of the third installment of the Mission Impossible franchise and what is arguably the first blockbuster popcorn movie of the summer of 2006.

 Let me say from the onset that it starts with a bang and doesn’t let up.
 It’s non-stop action from beginning to end.
 It’s like watching 2 episodes in a row of the TV show 24.
 Total adrenalin rush.
 It has “video game” written all over it.

 The female lead and love of super-agent Ethan Hunt’s life is Julia, played by Michelle Monaghan, with a preternatural resemblance to Katie Holmes, Tom Cruise’s real-life fiancée.
 Ms. Monaghan has been seen in the films North Country, Kiss Kiss Bang Bang (ironically, the title of a song in the James Bond movie Thunderball), and Mr. & Mrs. Smith.

 Speaking of Mr. & Mrs. Smith, in a scene in the first act of M:i:III, new recruit Lindsey, played by Keri Russell, and Ethan engage in “synchronized shooting” like that seen in the Brad Pitt/Angelina Jolie movie.

 There were a number of other “tributes” as well.
 We see Ethan and Lindsey repelling on a cable like in Batman (the latest installment of which Katie Holmes was in, but that’s another subject.)
 The HQ role of Benji Dunn, played by Simon Pegg, reminds one of James Bond’s Q, though the more eccentric one from the non-canonical Sean Connery 007 outing Never Say Never Again.

 There is skyscraper-to-skyscraper swinging, a la Spider-man.
 Indeed there are a number of great stunts, though it is at times difficult to believe that Tom Cruise did all of his own as claimed.